Juan David Ortiz: Personal life

 The Sheriff's Chief Deputy said Ortiz planned to commit suicide by cop, stocking up on weapons and trying to goad police with his phone when arrested.
 In the hours before his arrest, he posted two goodbyes to people he knew on Facebook.

 Arrest

-On September 14, 2018, Erika Pena had escaped from Ortiz's vehicle after he threatened her with a gun.
-The shirtless Pena ran towards a state trooper who happened to be at the same gas station pumping gas.
-She relayed all of the information to the officer and named the perpetrator as David and provided the make and model of his car.
-A BOLO was then put out and officers later found David's car at a nearby convenience store while an unsuspecting David was inside.
-Once David saw the officers, he ran on foot to a nearby parking garage of the Ava Hotel where he was found in the bed of a truck and arrested.
+On September 14, 2018, Erika Peña had escaped from Ortiz's vehicle after he threatened her with a gun.
+The shirtless Peña ran towards a state trooper who happened to be at the same gas station pumping gas.
+She relayed her situation to the officer, named the perpetrator as David, and provided the make and model of his car.
+A BOLO was then put out and officers later found David's car at a nearby convenience store while an unsuspecting David was close by.
+Once officers saw David, one of them explained to him from a distance that his vehicle was connected with murder cases.
+After that, David ran on foot to a nearby parking garage of the Ava Hotel where he was found in the bed of a truck and arrested.